missevadee/GitGud2/LAB.md

 ```

 # submit pull request
-go to https://github.com/CWMe/GitGud2/compare and setup a new pull request from your `feature-a` branch to `master`.
+go to https://github.com/CWMe/GitGud2/compare and setup a new pull request from your `feature-a` branch to `master` by clicking compare.
 Make sure to specify that your branch is coming from a Forked repository